evanx/redishub/README.md

 Note that clients should follow HTTP redirects to the above domains when reading data.

 Medium-term deployment plans:
-- a Redis Cluster on load-balanced dedicated servers with 64GB each.
+- a Redis Cluster on load-balanced dedicated servers e.g. with 64GB each.

 #### What are the domains demo, open, secure et al?